 Place the butternut pieces in a saucepan and cover them with water, also adding a pinch of salt.
 Over a high heat bring it to a boil and then turn it down to a lower heat where it’s just boiling (simmering).
 Cook the pumpkin until the pieces are tender and can be pierced easily with a knife.

 - Please don’t cook the pumpkin until it starts to fall apart, only until they are just cooked.
-I’ve over cooked it for these muffins many times and when the pumpkin is mushy it makes the muffin batter wetter which changes their nice texture and also their cooking time.
+I’ve overcooked it many times and when the pumpkin is mushy it makes the muffin batter wetter which changes their nice texture and also their cooking time.

-Drain it immediately and leave it to cook down.
+Drain it immediately and leave it to cool down.